So long, Frank Lloyd Wright

 Frank Lloyd Wright was born in 1867 in the State of Wisconsin.
 In 1889 when he was in college, he moved to Chicago and joined as an apprentice a firm run by the architect Louis Sullivan.
-Four years later, in 1893, Wright began his own practice launching a career that would span six and a half decades.
+Four years later, in 1893, Wright began his own practice, launching a career that would span six and a half decades.
 In 1937, at the age of seventy, after a long period of only scant accomplishments due to the Depression when most assumed he had retired, he started the most productive phase of his career.
 Wright produced some one-third of his total output in the last decade of his life.

 His boundless energy far eclipsed in total productivity most of his competitors in the Bauhaus movement, many of whom produced only a handful of buildings.
 Wright designed around 1000 structures, 532 of which were built.

 Among all the European architects on either side of the cultural struggle–both International Style and those prominent in Germany after 1933, none broke as radically from past practice as did the American architect Frank Lloyd Wright.
 The Bauhaus group produced, with some exceptions, buildings that ranged from boring to aggressively ugly.
 Many were hard to distinguish from a parking structure.
-The German architects led by Speer produce some fine buildings, but most of them borrowed heavily from classical Roman architecture.
+The German architects led by Albert Speer produced some fine buildings, but most of them borrowed heavily from classical Roman architecture.
 It was left to an American to develop a new and revolutionary technic and a national style Americans could call their own.